 Before visiting, we reviewed a range of information we hold about the practice and asked other organisations to share what they knew.
-We carried out an announced visit on 20 October 2016.
+We carried out an announced visit on 3 November 2016.
 During our visit we:

-- Spoke with a range of staff including GPs, nurses, receptionists and the practice manager.
+- Spoke with a range of staff including GPs, nurses, receptionists, the practice manager and practice support (operational manager).
 We also spoke with patients who used the service. - Observed how patients were greeted on arrival at the surgery and also when phoning for an appointment. - Reviewed an anonymised sample of the personal care or treatment records of patients. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service.